Background

 And if you're someone like a narcissist or a psychopath, this enhanced attractiveness becomes irresistible.

-These behaviours are not irresistible to the narcissist or the psychopath because of the nature of the behaviour, because of the goals attached to the behaviour.
+These behaviors are not irresistible to the narcissist or the psychopath because of the nature of the behavior, because of the goals attached to the behavior.

 When the narcissist or psychopath are faced with social injunctions, social instructions to not behave in a certain way, this makes the action forbidden much more attractive and when they try to do something and there are obstacles and impediments and barriers placed by society or by others, it renders their goals much more attractive.